andrej-dyck/git-kata/README.md

 ![Git Logo](./resources/git-logo.png)

 A clean Git history is beneficial to a project in many ways.
 Similar to how clean code documents the current state of the software, a well-tended Git log documents what changes happened and why.
 For example,
-* _What are the design decision in a pull request?_
+* _What is the design decision in a pull request?_
 * _What has happened since the last fetch?_
 * _Why did the implementation of a function change?_
 * _Was this a refactoring or a change in functionality?_
-* _When did the bug got introduced? (supported by git-bisect)_
+* _When did the bug get introduced? (supported by git-bisect)_

-However, [good commit messages](https://chris.beams.io/posts/git-commit/) are not enough for a clean Git history, and we need tend to and _refactor_ our history before we "commit" to it; or in other words, [rewrite the history](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
-For all the questions above, we want to have coherent, small, and working commits.
+However, [good commit messages](https://chris.beams.io/posts/git-commit/) are not enough for a clean Git history, and we need to tend to and "refactor" our history before we "commit" to it; or in other words, [rewrite the history](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
+To this end, we want to have coherent, small, and working commits (**atomic commits**).
 Further, a linear history helps to comprehend the sequence of changes more easily.

-To visualize this, we want to go from this kind of Git log (here, only 3 developers worked in parallel)
+To visualize this, we want to go from this kind of Git log (here, 3 developers worked in parallel using [GitFlow overview](https://datasift.github.io/gitflow/IntroducingGitFlow.html))

 ![Git merge](./resources/git-merge-3-devs.svg)

-to this kind of linear history (here, 5 developers worked in parallel)
+to this kind of linear history (here, 5 developers worked in parallel using [OneFlow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow))

 ![Git rebase](./resources/git-rebase-5-devs.svg)

-or even as linear as [OneFlow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow).
+or even as linear as [Trunk-based Development](https://trunkbaseddevelopment.com/).

 ![Git oneflow](./resources/git-one-flow.svg)

+### Note
-**Note**: This kata assumes that you are already have basic Git knowledge, like how to _stage_ files, _commit_ changes, _push_ to origin, _fetch_ and _pull_ from remote, _branching_, and work with the _Git log_.
+This kata assumes that you are already have basic Git knowledge; e.g., how to _stage_ files, _commit_ changes, _push_ to origin, _fetch_ and _pull_ from remote, _branching_, and work with the _Git log_.

 ---

-## Quick Start
+## How To / Quick Start

+Each exercise is set up by an `init.sh` _bash_ script.
+When run, it will create/overwrite an `exercise` folder with a local Git repository in a prepared task.

 * Ensure the latest `Git` is installed and available in the shell
-* Navigate to the folder of an exercise; e.g., `<kata-root>/101-local-amend-commit`
+* Navigate to the folder of an exercise; e.g., `101-local-amend-commit`
-* Run the `./init.sh` in that folder
+* Run `./init.sh` within that folder
-  - On Windows, use _Git BASH_ or other Bash emulators (e.g., [cmder](https://cmder.net/))
+  - On Windows, use _Git BASH_ or other Bash emulators
-  - On Mac OS X, checkout the branch [`main-osx`](https://github.com/andrej-dyck/git-kata/tree/main-osx)
-* Navigate to the created/updated folder `<kata-root>/exercise` with your favorite Git client
+* Open the created/updated folder `../exercise` with your favorite Git client
 * Consult the README.md in that folder for the description and task

-### With IntelliJ (optional)

-_This is optional_, if you want to have compiler support of IntelliJ and/or use its integrated Git client.

-* Open this Gradle project with [IntelliJ](https://www.jetbrains.com/idea/)
-  - You can use the free [Community Edition](https://www.jetbrains.com/idea/)
-  - On Windows, set `Settings > Tools > Terminal > Shell path` to `"<system-path-to-git>\bin\bash.exe" --login -i` (see _Note_)
-* In the project view, right-click the `init.sh` of an exercise and _run_ it with `Run 'init.sh'`
-* Select the created/updated folder `<kata-root>/exercise` and open the `Git` tool window (`ALT+9`)
-  - If you cloned this repository, in the Git Log window, chose the filter `Paths: exercise`
-* Consult the README.md in that folder for the description and task

 ### Note
-The init scripts for this kata are _bash_ scripts, at the moment.
-Thus, you need a Bash to execute them.
-Fortunately for Windows, the _Git Bash_ is a shell that can execute those scripts.
+On Mac OS X, checkout the branch [`main-osx`](https://github.com/andrej-dyck/git-kata/tree/main-osx)

 ---